Settle Your Accident Claim Without a Lawyer

 Insurance companies often directly or indirectly present their proposal as a final offer.
 People representing themselves have no psychological leverage to push for a higher offer because the threat to sue – at least not in a serious case – is hollow without the means to do it.
 Many victims take the first offer and leave their money on the table.
 In our business, there is a final offer, and then there is a final, final, final, offer.
-They are usually different numbers.
+Always keep asking for more money.

 If you have been seriously injured and are looking for a quick settlement, you are almost invariably going to get less than the value of your accident case.
-To give the insurance company a reason to make something approaching a reasonable offer, you need all of your medical bills and records and often written comment from a doctor – either a treating doctor or “independent” medical expert – as to the extent and scope of your injuries.
+To give the insurance company a reason to make something approaching a reasonable offer, you need all of your medical bills and records and often a written analysis of your case from a doctor – either a treating doctor or “independent” medical expert – as to the extent and scope of your injuries.
 If you settle a case before you have all of the documentation you need for your claim, you have little chance of receiving fair value.
 Our law firm will not even consider taking a case if the client is trying to settle the case before her doctors understand the full scope of her injuries.

 Victims do not understand how to deal with health insurance or other healthcare liens.
 Sometimes, having a lawyer adept at understanding and resolving the lien problems with the case is more important to how much money the client recovers than how well the attorney negotiated the settlement.

-Is is fun to mock insurance companies.
+It's fun to mock insurance companies.
 We know because we do it all of the time.
 But insurance companies are not evil.
-The insurance lawyers and claims adjusters we deal with are primarily good people.
-But their goal is not to be fair with you.
+The car insurance lawyers and claims adjusters we deal with are primarily good people.
+But their goal is not to be fair to you.
 Their goal is to pay you as little as possible.